destroyedlolo/Mer-de-Glace/README.md

 Stuffs I'm thinking about but having big impacts, imply issues or potentially not useful.
   - [ ] Asynchronous action :arrow_right: Will require deep architecture review and makes the source code more complex (semaphores, how to handle a file processing if the user already asks for its deletion, ...).
 And in any case, as the disk IO is definitively a bottleneck, is it really useful ?
   - [ ] file system notification :arrow_right: primary test highlights the notification is not fully reliable.
 As processing a file may be long, asynchronous actions would be needed and probably an action queue as well.
 Frankly speaking, it will also encourage the laziness of users, leading to less frequent full scan.

+---

+# Licencing and contributing

+**Mer-de-Glace** is covered by [Creative Commons-BY-NC](http://creativecommons.org/licenses/by-nc/3.0/) preventing *vampires* to abuse open source developers kindness : Please raise a ticket if you want to integrate it in a commercial product.

+**Feel free to participate** : code improvements, new features implementation, beer to developers, gifts, thanks messages :clap: ...
+Participations help to make projects alive.